saving wildlife through volunteering and education DONATE

 Day 1: Pick-up and travel to the Park

-At the start of your Borneo jungle adventure, we will pick you up from your location, at the airport, or in town.
+At the start of your Borneo jungle tour, we will pick you up from your location, at the airport, or in town.
 Then we will drive you to Tawau Hills Park.
 There you can check into your accommodation.
 This is a basic hostel but with private rooms.
 You can have lunch at the canteen.
 All meals are included in your trip.

 At your leisure, you can get used to your pristine surroundings.
 During the evening walk, you can find many different frog species at the nearby pond.
 Their noise is extremely loud.

-Day 2: Jungle Trekking
+Day 2: Borneo Jungle Trekking

 Day 3: Waterfall walk and departure

-Our guides are respected local conservationists and carry out animal rescue work for their own wildlife NGO.
 Over the years, they have released more than 100 animals: leopards, pangolins, snakes and other species.
 You will find them educational and sensitive to your needs, to make your Borneo rainforest trekking holiday an unforgettable experience.

 HOW TO BOOK